-Lincoln City, Oregon, combines long stretches of sandy beach with unique attractions such as the Lincoln City Glass Center, where visitors can buy pieces of art or work one-on-one with an artist to create their own glass masterpiece.
+Why you’ll love it: Lincoln City, Oregon, combines long stretches of sandy beach with unique attractions such as the Lincoln City Glass Center, where visitors can buy pieces of art or work one-on-one with an artist to create their own glass masterpiece.
 The same artists also make the glass globes for Lincoln City’s Finders Keepers, a program in which gorgeous glass floats are placed on the beach for lucky tourists to find and take home.
 Lincoln City also happens to be one of the best spots for surfing.
 If you didn’t bring a surfboard, you can rent one and even take lessons at Safari Town Surf shop; they also rent kayaks, fat-tire bikes and more.

 Corpus Christi, Texas

 Why you’ll love it: Texas is full of wonderfully cheap vacation spots, but Corpus Christi stands out for having an incredible selection of truly terrific beaches, affordable lodging options, beautiful parks and loads of free activities.
 While you’re there, explore the largest undeveloped barrier island in the world, the Padre Island National Seashore, where you’ll find more than 70 miles of shoreline, beaches, dunes and lagoons.
 Local highlights include the free Texas Surf Museum, tours of the museum housed within the USS Lexington, and the South Texas Botanical Gardens and Nature Center.

 Budget tip: Corpus Christi is one of the best surfing destinations in the United States outside of California and Hawaii (and some even would argue it gives them a run for their money).
 Free beach activities will make this vacation even more affordable, and if you road-trip it there, you can also cut down on costs.
 If that sounds right up your alley, here are some Texas road trips to consider as well.